-We at fourth element are lucky to be based in Cornwall, UK, with great diving spots and not totally freezing waters, so this weekend we celebrated Padi Women’s Dive Day with a dip in the ocean (socially distant, of course!).
+We at fourth element are lucky to be based in Cornwall, UK, with great diving spots and not totally freezing waters.
+Earlier this year, we celebrated Padi Women’s Dive Day with a dip in the ocean.
 It was a great opportunity to re-ignite the dive fuel and it’s got us talking about why women get into diving, what holds us back and what we can do to support and encourage more women to discover a love for the ocean.

 Anyone who isn’t a diver is missing out on the magic that is scuba diving – that amazing experience of being weightless and to be up close and personal to our beautiful blue planet and all the wonders she possesses.
 The more people we can get diving, the more ocean advocates we will create to help protect the oceans.
 But why more women specifically?